 Stage One: Best Practice Manual Development

-PAL has developed a Best Practice Manual and accompanying educational resources for local authorities to use to develop and implement their own TNVR programme in their local area.
+PAL has developed a Best Practice Manual and accompanying educational resources for local authorities to use to develop and implement their own TNVR program in their local area.
 The manual and resources are available free of charge and can be downloaded below in both English and Arabic.
 If you are part of a local authority in Palestine and would like to work with PAL to develop tailored materials, please get in touch.
 We would be happy to work with you.

 Posters: Love your pet, Love your society, Join the spay and neuter project!
 (Arabic)